xx03543/minimal/index.md

 ## Courses / Syllabus

-Grades 7 to 12, all syllabus including State, CBSE, ICSE, IB, IGCSE
+* Mathematics for Grades 7 to 12
+* Any syllabus including State, CBSE, ICSE, IB, IGCSE

 ## Fee Structure

 * Starts from Rs 400 to 750 (Hourly) depending up on the distance and grades
-*  Minimal of 8 hours to 10 hours is required
+* Minimal of 8 - 10 hours is required per month

 #### Header 4